meistro2k/byd-car-predelivery/seal.md

 # BYD Seal Car Pre-Delivery Checklist

 This checklist is designed to help new buyers thoroughly inspect their new BYD Seal car before taking delivery.
+While this checklist caters mostly to the Australian market, most checks apply to worldwide Seal deliveries.

 ## Pre-Requisites
 - [ ] **Bring mobile phone with torch capabilities**